-PERCENTAGE OF FUNDS TO DISTRESSED COUNTIES/AREAS IN FISCAL YEAR 2016 ANNUAL TARGET RESULT FY 2016: Direct 50% of ARC funds to distressed counties or areas FY 2016: Directed 79% of funds Project funds are included if the project primarily or substantially benefits distressed counties or areas.
+PERCENTAGE OF FUNDS TO DISTRESSED COUNTIES/AREAS IN FISCAL YEAR 2017 ANNUAL TARGET RESULT FY 2017: Direct 50% of ARC funds to distressed counties or areas FY 2017: Directed 73% of funds Project funds are included if the project primarily or substantially benefit s distressed counties or areas.

-Result for FY 2016: Exceeded target by 29 percentage points.
+Result for FY 2017: Exceeded target by 23 percentage points.
 The percentage of ARC funds directed to distressed counties or areas has steadily increased over the last several years.
 In addition, ARC's POWER Initiative funding targets coal-impacted communities, which are often located in economically distressed counties.

-PERCENTAGE OF FUNDS TO DISTRESSED COUNTIES/AREAS IN FISCAL YEARS 2011-2015 ANNUAL TARGETS RESULTS Direct 50% of ARC funds to distressed counties or areas FY 2011: Directed 55% of funds Direct 50% of ARC funds to distressed counties or areas FY 2012: Directed 57% of funds Direct 50% of ARC funds to distressed counties or areas FY 2013: Directed 61% of funds Direct 50% of ARC funds to distressed counties or areas FY 2014: Directed 64% of funds Direct 50% of ARC funds to distressed counties or areas FY 2015: Directed 72% of funds Project funds are included if the project primarily or substantially benefits distressed counties or areas.
+PERCENTAGE OF FUNDS TO DISTRESSED (COUNTIES/AREAS IN FISCAL YEARS 2012-2016 ANNUAL TARGETS RESULTS FY 2012: Direct 50% of ARC funds to distressed counties or areas FY 2012: Directed 57% of funds FY 2013: Direct 50% of ARC funds to distressed counties or areas FY 2013: Directed 61% of funds FY 2014: Direct 50% of ARC funds to distressed counties or areas FY 2014: Directed 64% of funds FY 2015: Direct 50% of ARC funds to distressed counties or areas FY 2015: Directed 72% of funds FY 2016: Direct 50% of ARC funds to distressed counties or areas FY 2016: Directed 79% of funds Project funds are included if the project primarily or substantially her pafits distrassed counties or areas